wing5wong/artisan-whs-static/source/_news/2020-02-18_new-educator-latest-success-for-bushy-park-tarapurihi.md

 ---
 Bushy Park will offer an improved service to schools this year thanks to the funding of a new education position at the park.

-Experienced teacher at Whanganui High School and conservationist, **Keith Beautrais**, will enhance the services already provided by volunteers using the expanded facilities available at the park.
+Experienced teacher and conservationist, **Keith Beautrais**, will enhance the services already provided by volunteers using the expanded facilities available at the park.

 “Last year we opened the new visitor centre and with rare birds like Tieke/Saddleback and Hihi/Stitchbirds thriving in the lush forest we have a great offering for young kiwis,” Mr Beautrais said.